admin-else/mod-decomp/README.md

-# Minecraft Mod decomplier...

-To decompile malware or proprietary mods.
+# MC mod decomp

+## Reqirements

+java, jq, bash, unzip, wget, curl, find

-## How to!
+## Usage

-rename the mod u want to decompile to input.jar
+rename your mod you want to deompile to input.jar give the script perms with chmod +x decomp.sh run it and see the magic happen

-then run decomp.sh and wait... the output is in a folder called decomp.

-If the mappings are incorrect replace them with your mappings.

-# Some docs...

-## mapper.py
+## Pls star

-Does all the things for mapping...
+I like it when people star my github repo its like uhh very cool 👍 so DOIT star my repo :)